 75½” h.
 39¾” w.
 20” d.

 This tall cabinet has decorative characteristics typical of early to mid-18th century.
 The black lacquer framework is finished with a decoration of either scrolling dragons or floral motifs with a “long life” character in the middle at the top.
-The designs are quite faded with age to be recognizable.
-Each of the two tall red door panels has a black frame decorated with floral motifs, now also faded.
-Each door panel is divided into three sections.
-The top and bottom sections are decorated with gilded “bird-and-flower” scene, and the narrow waist section with antique bronzes designs.
-The apron at the base is raised in relief with running chi dragons design typical of the period.
+The designs are faded with age and hard to recognize, and the black lacquer is crackled and peeled off in areas.
+Each of the two tall door panels has a black frame inset with three red panels, a large one on top and one at bottom with a taohuan panel between them.
+The pair of top panels is decorated with gilded “bird-and-flower” scene, and the bottom one with landscape and garden scene.
+The narrow middle panels have the antique bronze vessels designs.
+All the gilding is now dull with age.
+The apron at the base has raised relief of the running chi dragons, design typical of the period.

 This tall cabinet is thickly lacquered on the outside as well as the inside, a sign that this was a valued piece.
 The thicker the lacquer coating, the more costly it is to make.
 The problem with thick lacquer is that it crackles easily with age, but it is more appealing to many antique connoisseurs.
 This cabinet is left the way it was found to preserve the integrity of this aged piece.